WFA-IRL: Inverse Reinforcement Learning of Autonomous Behaviors Encoded as Weighted Finite Automata: Evaluation

 \section{Evaluation}

-We consider three MiniGrid tasks shown in Fig.~\ref{fig:minigrid_envs} whose atomic propositions are shown on the right.
+We consider three MiniGrid tasks shown in Fig.~\ref{fig:minigrid_envs} whose atomic propositions are shown in Table~\ref{tb:atomic_propositions}.
 The task specifications can be expressed in terms of these propositions, e.g., one possible trajectory that fulfills task T1 is to evaluate the propositions $p_1, p_2, p_3$ as true sequentially.